nebari-dev/nebari/docs/source/02_get_started/02_setup.md

 ```

-Now we are all set!
+You are now done with the hardest part of deployment!

-On the next section, we will generate the main configuration file.
+On the next section, we will generate the main configuration file and render the Terraform modules to generate the infrastructure.